philiplb/CRUDlex/docs/html/0.12.0/_sources/api/MySQLData.txt

         :type $action: string
         :param $action: the "action" of the event, can be either "create", "update" or "delete"
         :returns: \Closure|null the popped event or null if no event was available.

+    .. php:method:: create(Entity $entity)

+        Persists the given entity as new entry in the datasource.

+        :type $entity: Entity
+        :param $entity: the entity to persist
+        :returns: boolean true on successful creation

+    .. php:method:: update(Entity $entity)

+        Updates an existing entry in the datasource having the same id.

+        :type $entity: Entity
+        :param $entity: the entity with the new data
+        :returns: boolean true on successful update

     .. php:method:: delete($entity)